eloj/rle-zoo/README.md

 * CPY: If OP high-bit is CLEAR (equally; signed OP is non-negative), then `OP + 1` literal bytes follows.
 * REP: If OP high-bit is SET (equally; signed OP is negative), the next byte is repeated 257 - OP (or 1 - signed OP) times.

+The encoder should not generate 0x80, which is reserved.
+The technical note from Apple states that a decoder should "_[handle] this situation by skipping any flag-counter byte with this value and interpreting the next byte as the next flag-counter byte._"

 [^fnTN1023]: "Understanding PackBits", Apple [Technical Note TN1023](http://web.archive.org/web/20080705155158/http://developer.apple.com/technotes/tn/tn1023.html).

 ### Goldbox